baconjs/bacon.js/README.md

 The subscribe() call returns a `unsubscribe` function that you can call to unsubscribe.
 You can also unsubscribe by returning `Bacon.noMore` from the handler function as a reply to an Event.

-`stream.scan(seed, f)` scans stream with given seed value and accumulator function, resulting to a Property.
-For example, you might use zero as seed and a "plus" function as the accumulator to create an "integral" property.
-Instead of a function, you can also supply a method name such as ".concat", in which case this method is called on the accumulator value and the new stream value is used as argument.

-Example:

-    var plus = function (a,b) { return a + b }
-    Bacon.sequentially(1, [1,2,3]).scan(0, plus)

-This would result to following elements in the result stream:

-    seed value = 0
-    0 + 1 = 1
-    1 + 2 = 3
-    3 + 3 = 6

 `stream.skipDuplicates()` drops consecutive equal elements.
 So, from [1, 2, 2, 1] you'd get [1, 2, 1].
 Uses === operator for equality